 With a certain contempt, lower-class women living in the Republic in the early modern period, were regarded as witty and assertive by contemporaries.
 What they failed to see, is that female sex workers, criminals and cross-dressers were in a way avant-gardists, trespassing unjust social borders and conservative conventions.
 Going back and forth between lower and upper classes, between law obedience and rebellion, between male and female, between hetero and gay.
 Being dressed as a man when committing criminal acts, and back being a woman when not.
 Putting the social order on its head, and therefore travesty was quite subversive (Dekker & Van de Pol 1989).

 Firstly, being a prostitute meant these women dressed, against the social codes and rules, as upper-class women.
 Of course, secondly, their clientele partly belonged to other, even honourable classes.
 Using make-up was a third element of crossing social conventions, because initially use of make-up was restricted to male theatre players.
 Prostitutes started to use make-up, maybe inspired by the stories and images brought from Asia too.
-Fourthly, as mentioned several times in this post, women accounted for 50 percents of all big city crimes.
+Fourthly, as mentioned several times in this post, women accounted for 50 percent of all big city crimes.
 Lastly, women living as men, and indirectly claiming equal rights, was crossing social borders and conventions in optima forma, something modern society clearly still is struggling with.

 Maybe one final, sixth element questioning traditional conventions, was that prostitution indirectly stimulated empowerment of women too.
 Earning their money by selling sex, and (implicitly) deciding that as women they were in charge of their own body and sexuality, is important.
 Having an independent sexuality as a woman was, and is, hard to accept in many societies.
-It led to containment and stigmatisation of women and certainly of prostitutes.
+It led to containment and stigmatization of women and certainly of prostitutes.
 Getting rid of old, negative social stigmas of selling sex, is a prerequisite to break down restrictive and inferior concepts concerning women in general.
 Breaking from centuries-long general accepted views like carrying the original sin, being a necessary evil, being idle and susceptible for evil, living in disgrace, having a lacy and perverted nature, being a dangerous enchantress for men etc etc. Prostitutes and female cross-dressers contributed to tearing down these frames.
 The heroines.

 However, in most parts of the world selling sex and working as a sex worker, still is not regarded as a woman’s own labour.
 Sex worker’s labour is seen as private services or obligations to men (Blanchette 2017).
 The number of countries in the world where selling sex and intimacy services, and/or where brothels are banned, is truly overwhelming to this day.
 In the words of a whore madam of the vice district Barbary Coast in San Francisco, Madam Reggie Gamble in 1917, when the city council tried to clean up the city and to get rid of prostitution (Anderson 2016):